haiku/website/content/blog/pulkomandy/2020-11-16-haiku_activity_report_october_2020.md

-Nielx continues his work on filling in the haiku book, with documentation for BControl, hiding some private APIs that were not meant to be in the book (yet), and added doxygen files for generating the internal documentation (meant to be used as a reference by OS developers, but that would gotoo far into internal details for someone looking into just using the APIs to write an application).
+Nielx continues his work on filling in the haiku book, with documentation for BControl, hiding some private APIs that were not meant to be in the book (yet), and added doxygen files for generating the internal documentation (meant to be used as a reference by OS developers, but that would go too far into internal details for someone looking into just using the APIs to write an application).

 <h3>POSIX compatibility</h3>

-korli added the dprintf function, which allows to do formatted prints directly into a file opened with an unbuffered file descriptor (from open), similar to frpintf (which works with files opened with fopen instead).
+korli added the dprintf function, which allows to do formatted prints directly into a file opened with an unbuffered file descriptor (from open), similar to fprintf (which works with files opened with fopen instead).

 This had not been done before because the name of the function is conflicting with our kernel debug function (also named dprintf, but doing a different thing).